dustprotocol/utils.js/packages/networks/README.md

-# @reef-defi/networks
+# @dust-defi/networks

-A list of all available Reef networks and their applicable prefixes.
+A list of all available Dust networks and their applicable prefixes.